 To maintain your CHRP designation, professionals must:

-- Maintain continuous membership with HRPA that is in good standing, which includes agreeing to abide by the Registered Human Resources Professionals Act, 2013, HRPA’s By-Laws, HRPA’s Rules of Professional Conduct, and any other professional guidance issued or amended by HRPA from time to time.
+- Maintain continuous membership with HRPA that is in good standing, which includes agreeing to abide by the Registered Human Resources Professionals Act, 2013, HRPA’s By-Laws, HRPA’s Code of Ethics and Rules of Professional Conduct, and any other professional guidance issued or amended by HRPA from time to time.

 - Meet the ongoing Continuing Professional Development (CPD) requirement.

 - For detailed information on the CHRP Designation, download our guide here.

 Course & Exam Fees

 Learn more about course and examination fees for the CHRP designation and other regulatory services here.